ameriagellis-lab/mri-to-ct/README.md

-# MRI to CT Converter (Web Interface)
+# MRI to CT Batch Converter (Web Interface)

-This project provides a simple web-based interface for converting **MRI scans to CT scans** using a backend machine-learning model.
-Users can upload `.nii`, `.dcm`, or `.img` files through a clean HTML interface, and download the converted CT scan once processing is complete.
+This project provides a web-based tool that allows users to upload an **entire folder of MRI images** and receive a **batch of converted CT scans**.
+The frontend is built with HTML/JavaScript, and it communicates with a backend `/convert` endpoint that processes multiple MRI files at once.

 ---

 ## 🚀 Features

-- Upload MRI files directly from the browser
+- Upload **folders** containing multiple MRI files
-- Supported formats: **NIfTI (.nii), DICOM (.dcm), Analyze (.img)**
+- Supports `.nii`, `.dcm`, and `.img` formats
-- Sends file to backend `/convert` API endpoint
+- Sends multiple files to the backend using `FormData`
-- Displays download link for the generated CT image
+- Backend returns a **ZIP file** containing the converted CT scans
 - Clean, responsive HTML interface
-- Fully compatible with Python/Flask, FastAPI, Node.js, or any backend that accepts file uploads
+- Compatible with Flask, FastAPI, Node.js, or other server frameworks

 ---

 ## 📁 Project Structure

-Example structure:
+A typical project layout might look like this: